-Fig. 5.468: (Left) New glossary wizard.
+Fig. 5.454: (Left) New glossary wizard.
 (Right) Add a new child to the glossary.

 In particular, if one right clicks on the node name, as in the next figure, a panel will be opened.
 It allows the user to add one (or more) child or word to the node.
 In both cases, the user must fill in the mandatory fields.
 We remark that if the user chooses to add a word through the panel item, the word will be created from scratch and added to the Word list after saving it.
 To add an existing word the user has to drag and drop the word from the list to the node.
-Notice that at the right top corner of the designated area a Safe Mode button is available.
-Select it if you want to assure that it cannot be modified by a user with no administrator permissions.

-Fig. 5.469: Add items to the node(s).
+Fig. 5.455: Add items to the node(s).